RECAPEM

 Spectrum of clinical presentation

-• Severity of signs and symptoms depend on several pathophysiologic factors including:
+• The severity of signs and symptoms depends on several pathophysiologic factors including:

 1. Size of pneumothorax